On the quantitative isoperimetric inequality in the plane with the barycentric distance: On the regularity and on the shape of the optimal convex set

-We are going to write differently the optimality conditions on strictly convex parts.
+We are going to write the optimality conditions on strictly convex parts in a different way.
 In particular, this will give the explicit expression of the Lagrange multipliers in \eqref{op1L}.
-We can assume that all our sets have area equal to $\pi$.
+We can assume that all the considered sets have area equal to $\pi$.